GypsyyCode/docs/guides/plugins/plugins/plugin-fundamentals/adjusting-service.md

-# Adjusting a Service
+# Decorating a Service

 ## Overview

-In this guide you'll learn how to adjust a service.
+In this guide you'll learn how to decorate a service to adjust it's functionality.
 You can read more about service decoration in the [Symfony documentation](https://symfony.com/doc/current/service_container/service_decoration.html).

 ## Prerequisites